ember-learn/ember-blog/source/2019-12-05-countdown-to-the-new-year-ember-concurrency.md

 responsive: true
 ---

-**This is the fifth in our DecEmber series- <span style="italics">"Countdown to The New Year: 31 Days of Ember Addons"</span>.
+**This is the fifth in our DecEmber series–Countdown to The New Year: 31 Days of Ember Addons".
 We plan to highlight a new addon each day until the new year, and we hope you'll join us for the fun!**

 ## Day 5

 Let's talk about [ember-concurrency](https://emberobserver.com/addons/ember-concurrency).
 The experience is part joy, part tragedy.

 READMORE

 The joy comes from having elegant, straightforward solutions for things like debouncing.
 The tragedy is that I have to write this code myself when I am working in a non-Ember setting, but I suppose absence makes the heart grow fonder.